-- (3) The analysis of retirement ages for new retirees and their average age at retirement, required in Minnesota Statutes, Section 356.215, Subdivision 5, must be performed and presented in the report. - (4) An comprehensive experience study report on the Legislators Plan, Elective State Officers Plan, the St. Paul Teachers Retirement Fund and, the Duluth Teachers Retirement Fund Local Government Correctional Service Plan and the consolidation accounts of the Public Employees Police and Fire Fund may beare inappropriate because of their smaller size.
+- (4) The analysis of retirement ages for new retirees and their average age at retirement, required in Minnesota Statutes, Section 356.215, Subdivision 5, must be performed and presented in the report. - A comprehensive experience study report on the Legislators Plan, Elective (5) State Officers Plan, the St. Paul Teachers Retirement Fund and the Duluth Teachers Retirement Fund -may be inappropriate because of their smaller size.
 However, the assumptions used in the valuations should be reviewed after the experience studies are completed for the larger systems to determine if any of the findings in those reports indicates a need to make adjustments to the valuation assumptions used by the smaller plans.
-The Actuary for the Legislators Plan, Elective State Officers Plan, the St. Paul Teachers Retirement Fund and, the Duluth Teachers Retirement Fund and consolidation accounts of the Public Employees Police and Fire Fund shall report in writing that a review of all actuarial assumptions was performed and identify any changes in assumptions recommended and the reason for the recommended change.
-While not anticipated on a regular basis, periodically, an experience report may be appropriate for the Minneapolis Employees Retirement Fund, the Minneapolis Teachers Retirement Fund, the St. Paul Teachers Retirement Fund, the Duluth Teachers Retirement Fund and the Public Employees Police and Fire Fund.
-ASuch an experience study canyould be recommended by the Actuary or by the respective Plan Administrator of any plan, but must be approved by the Commission before preparation.

-(5) Experience of funds whose members have similar employment characteristics (e.g. teaching or public safety) may be combined for further analysis and recommendations.

-(6) Each experience report must show the actual and expected occurrences results forby each plan year and also must be combined for all of the plan years combinedincluded.
+The Actuary for the Legislators Plan, Elective State Officers Plan, the St. Paul Teachers Retirement Fund and, the Duluth Teachers Retirement Fund and consolidation accounts of the Public Employees Police and Fire Fund-shall report in writing that a review of all actuarial assumptions was performed and identify any changes in assumptions recommended and the reason for the recommended change. .
+An experience study can be recommended by the Actuary or by the respective Plan Administrator of any plan, but must be approved by the Commission before preparation. - (6) Experience of funds whose members have similar employment characteristics (e.g. teaching or public safety) may be combined for further analysis and recommendations. - (7) Each experience report must show the actual and expected occurrences for each plan year and also for all of the plan years combined.
 Also, the expected occurrences for the prior years must be restated to estimate the expected values as if the new assumption had been in effect in the prior years.
 Such information on the revised A/E ratio must be included in the experience report.

-(7) If an there are recommended changes to the actuarial assumptions as a result of is changed, the experience report, the cost impact shall be quantified for each change in assumption by showing the change in the dollar amount of the UAAL, the change in the Actuarial Liability Funded Ratio, the change in the normal cost rate and the change in the UAAL contribution rate.
+E. (8) If there are recommended changes to the actuarial assumptions as a result of the experience report, For any assumption change adopted by the Fund and presented to the Commission for review-approval, the cost impact shall be quantified for each change in assumption by showing the change in the dollar amount of the UAAL, the change in the Actuarial Liability Funded Ratio, the change in the normal cost rate and the change in the UAAL contribution rate.
 The cost impact of the assumption changes shall be reported in the following order: